Earthquakes on May 13, 2026

 59.7 km---✓ ReviewedUSGS →

 A magnitude 3.0 earthquake was recorded 31 km SSE of Chignik, Alaska on May 13, 2026 at 19:32 UTC.
 This was a shallow crustal earthquake, focused at 59.7 km depth.
-Geolocation places the event at 56.037°N, -158.175°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 56.037°, -158.175°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-13